-Joe Lockard was born on October 30, 1922, in Williamsport, Pa.
-He enlisted in the U.S. Army in August 1940, and was sent to Schofield Barracks, Hawai’i, for basic training in December, 1940.
+Joe Lockard was born on October 30, 1922, in Williamsport, Pennsylvania.
+He enlisted in the U.S. Army in August 1940, and was sent to Schofield Barracks, Hawai’i, for basic training in December 1940.
 After completing basic training and basic radio operator training, he was assigned to the Army Signal Corps and was then trained as a radar operator.
 Opana Point was his first assignment as a radar operator.

-Just after 7:00 a.m., Mr. Elliott saw “something completely out of the ordinary” on the screen: a huge blip, due north, 137 miles out.
+Just after 7:00 a.m., Pvt.
+Elliott saw “something completely out of the ordinary” on the screen: a huge blip, due north, 137 miles out.
 Their shift was to end at 7:00 a.m., but as the truck to take them to breakfast was late, the pair continued to practice with the radar equipment.
-They kept tracking, and the blip grew so large that Mr. Lockard figured the radar set was broken.
+They kept tracking, and the blip grew so large that Pvt.
+Lockard figured the radar set was broken.
 The more experienced Lockard took over the dial controls, and Elliott went to the plotting board.
 They calculated a large flight of planes off Kahuku Point, approaching at three miles a minute.

 Lockard and Elliott notified the information center at Fort Shafter.
 On duty was switchboard operator Pvt.
 Joseph McDonald and new Air Corps Lt.
 Kermit Tyler.
 Lockard told Tyler that the radar blips suggested “an unusually large flight – in fact, the largest I have ever seen on the equipment.”

 Tyler replied, in effect, “Forget it.”
 It was 7:20 a.m.
-Tyler assumed the planes were B-17s from the West Coast, bombers from Hickam Field near Honolulu, or Navy patrol planes.
+Tyler assumed the planes were B-17s from the west coast, bombers from Hickam Field near Honolulu, or Navy patrol planes.

 Lockard and Elliott continued to follow the temporary echo until 7:39 a.m., when it was lost in the permanent echo created by the surrounding mountains.
 A short time later, the truck came to take them to breakfast.
 About 10 minutes later, the first bombs were falling on Pearl Harbor.